Canker Sore and Cold Sore Treatment in Hamilton

 - Referral for biopsy if a sore looks unusual

-Who canker sore treatment is good for
+Who canker sore and cold sore treatment is good for

-- Patients with frequent recurring canker sores (more than three or four a year)
+- Patients with frequent recurring canker sores (more than three or four a year) or recurring cold sore outbreaks

 - Children and teens with recurring mouth ulcers